-When investigating software, many businesses understandably look toward their existing partners to stay within the same ecosystem.
+When investigating software, many businesses understandably look toward their existing technology partners to stay within the same ecosystem.
 The commonly held assumption is that the same vendor is needed to seamlessly integrate complementary software for frictionless operation.

-Epicor Commerce Connect (ECC) is one such solution, developed for those that rely on the company’s enterprise resource planning (ERP) and need to integrate eCommerce functionality.
+Epicor Commerce Connect (ECC) is one such solution, developed for those that rely on the company’s enterprise resource planning (ERP) solutions and need to integrate eCommerce functionality.

 If your business relies on an Epicor ERP solution, ECC should be on your shortlist of platforms to evaluate.
 But it shouldn’t be alone—nor should it be your top choice in most scenarios.
 This is because ECC was built using the open-source version of Adobe Commerce / Magento.
 And as ECC’s foundational platform, it offers greater flexibility and functionality—especially long-term.